zeddee/plgx-esp/README.md

 ## Integration with Big Data/Analytic systems
 PolyLogyx ESP is packaged with an rSysLog container.
 This container can be configured to stream the query results and other logs from the endpoint population to the back-end systems like Splunk, ELK, GrayLog etc for cross-product correlation, alert enrichments and other SIEM related use cases.

+To configure rsyslog forwarding modify the [rsyslogd.conf](rSysLogF/rsyslogd.conf) and specify the destination address of the server accepting logs in syslog format.

 ## PolyLogyx ESP - Community Edition License
 Please read the [LICENSE](LICENSE) file for details on the license.